How Inaccurate Inventory Data Leads to Chronic Stockouts

 Prevents Downtime Before It Happens

-Stockouts and costs of manufacturing downtime shouldn’t be surprising, yet poor data makes them inevitable.
+Stockouts and manufacturing downtime shouldn't be surprising, yet poor data makes them inevitable.
 Arda flips the script by anticipating needs before they become emergencies.

 Ends the "Stealing Parts" Domino Effect

-When one shortage causes workers to “borrow” from another build, the result is a domino effect of delays.
+When one shortage causes workers to "borrow" from another build, the result is a domino effect of delays across the floor.
 Arda ends that destructive cycle.

 Scales With Your Business